Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Why we collect and use children and young person’s information

 This Scheme is aimed at children and young people who fire set, fire play or have a fascination with fire.
-Our trained Firesetter Advisors work with children and young people and their parents/carers/legal guardians to increase awareness of the dangers and consequences of fire and establish a cause behind the actions.
-The Firesetters Intervention Scheme is a voluntary Scheme, and we require parental/legal guardian consent for the child/young personal to participate in the programme.
+Our trained Fire Safety Intervention advisors work with children and young people and their parents/carers/legal guardians to increase awareness of the dangers and consequences of fire and establish a cause behind the actions.
+The Fire Safety Intervention Scheme is a voluntary service, and we require parental/legal guardian consent for the child/young personal to participate in the programme.
 The cooperation of the family is crucial to the success of the programme.

 We use children and young person’s data to: